Galaxy Z Fold 8 Release Date, Specs & Price – ‘Wide’ Model and S Pen Slot Leaks

 ☑️ Galaxy Z Fold 8 Price

-Despite rising component costs, the prevailing forecast is that Samsung will hold the starting price steady at $1,999 — the same as the Fold 7.
-The reasoning?
+Despite mounting pressure from rising component costs, the prevailing forecast is that Samsung will hold the base 256GB starting price steady at $1,999 — the same as the Fold 7.
+That said, with memory and other component prices surging, the 512GB and 1TB tiers are expected to come in higher than the previous generation.

 StorageGalaxy Z Fold 8 (Expected)Galaxy Z Fold 7 (Previous)